Upload Button Icon Add office photos

 How to prepare for BCG interview?

 Go through your CV in detail and study all the technologies mentioned in your CV.
 Prepare at least two technologies or languages in depth if you are appearing for a technical interview at BCG.
-The most common topics and skills that interviewers at BCG expect are Consulting, Python, SQL, Analytical and Agile.
+The most common topics and skills that interviewers at BCG expect are Consulting, SQL, Python, Analytical and Agile.

 What are the top questions asked in BCG interview?